Applications for Fall 2024 will be available beginning September 2023 on ScholarshipUniverse.

-For more information on the Hope and Lifetime Learning tax credits, and other tax benefits for postsecondary students, go to www.irs.gov.
-IRS Publication 970, Tax Benefits for Higher Education, which explains these credits and other tax benefits, is available online, or call 1-800-829-1040.
+For more information on the American Opportunity and Lifetime Learning tax credits, and other tax benefits for postsecondary students, go to www.irs.gov.
+IRS Publication 970, Tax Benefits for Higher Education, which explains these credits and other tax benefits.
+The publication is available online, or call 1-800-829-1040.
 TTY callers should call 1-800-829-4059.

 Please visit the KHEAA site for more information on KHEAA (Kentucky Higher Education Assistance Authority) Scholarships available to the University of Kentucky.

 Nationally competitive scholarships and fellowships are awards that are funded by sources independent of the University of Kentucky including non-profit groups, government agencies, and companies.
 Criteria for scholarships vary but generally include academic performance, financial need, community affiliations, and unique elements important to the sponsoring organization.

 One of the primary responsibilities of the Office of Nationally Competitive Awards is to administer the campus nomination process for 12 major awards that require an institutional endorsement.
 For these opportunities, students must apply first to a campus review committee, which will then select the students who will represent the University of Kentucky.
 Nominees will receive feedback on their application and will be officially nominated by the institution.